 C-404: Restrictions on Public Prekindergarten Expenditures for Local Match

-Boards must be aware that TWC cannot accept local expenditure certifications for public pre-K programs referenced in 45 CFR §98.55 because the state is already maximizing pre-K expenditures as match to the fullest extent, and federal regulations prohibit counting the same contribution more than once.
+Boards must inform staff members that TWC cannot accept local expenditure certifications for public pre-K programs referenced in 45 CFR §98.55 because the state is already maximizing pre-K expenditures as match to the fullest extent, and federal regulations prohibit counting the same contribution more than once.

 C-405: Restrictions on TSR Program Expenditures for Local Match

-Boards must be aware that TWC cannot accept local expenditure certifications for the TSR program because the TEA certifies state general revenue funds for the TSR program as match for CCDF federal matching funds.
+Boards must inform staff members that TWC cannot accept local expenditure certifications for the TSR program because the TEA certifies state general revenue funds for the TSR program as match for CCDF federal matching funds.

 C-406: Local Match Agreements with Independent School Districts Using Public Expenditures for License-Exempt Before- and After-School Programs

-Boards must be aware that public expenditures by an independent school district for license-exempt before- and after-school child care programs may be certified as local match for CCDF funding.
+Boards must inform staff members that public expenditures by an independent school district for license-exempt before- and after-school child care programs may be certified as local match for CCDF funding.

 Boards must ensure that the certification of expenditures for direct care at license-exempt before- and after-school programs follow the guidelines described in C-403.

-Boards must be aware that expenditures certified for local match by a public entity may include expenditures for any quality improvement activity described in Part H of this guide.
+Boards must inform staff members that expenditures certified for local match by a public entity may include expenditures for any quality improvement activity described in Part H of this guide.

 C-407: Private Entity Donations

-Boards must be aware that pursuant to 45 CFR §98.55(f), TWC, through the CCDF State Plan, identifies Boards as entities designated by the state to receive private donated funds.
+Boards must inform staff members that pursuant to 45 CFR §98.55(f), TWC, through the CCDF State Plan, identifies Boards as entities designated by the state to receive private donated funds.

-Boards must be aware that pursuant to CCDF regulations at 45 CFR §98.55(e)(2)(v), expenditures of donations from private sources are subject to the audit requirements in CCDF §98.65.
+Boards must inform staff members that pursuant to CCDF regulations at 45 CFR §98.55(e)(2)(v), expenditures of donations from private sources are subject to the audit requirements in CCDF §98.65.

 C-408: Private Entity Restrictions

-Boards must be aware that if a private entity contributor is party to an administrative proceeding before the Commission, Texas Labor Code §301.021(b) prohibits TWC from accepting the local match agreement until 30 calendar days after the date the decision in the proceeding becomes final.
+Boards must inform staff members that if a private entity contributor is party to an administrative proceeding before the Commission, Texas Labor Code §301.021(b) prohibits TWC from accepting the local match agreement until 30 calendar days after the date the decision in the proceeding becomes final.

 TWC interprets the term “administrative proceeding” in this context to refer to a “contested case,” as defined by Texas Government Code §2001.003, that is, “a proceeding, including a ratemaking or licensing proceeding, in which the legal rights, duties, or privileges of a party are to be determined by a state agency after an opportunity for adjudicative hearing.”